Sign up below to get cheese-e-riffic special announcements.

 ON THE QUESO: THE ROQUEFORT FILES

 Act One: That Can’t Be Him

 “Where the hell is his head?”
-We all thought it, but only my brother, Romano, said it.
+I’m sure we all thought it, but only my brother, Romano, said it.

 Bill Donnell, senior in years but second in command, reached for his gun.
 “Any other surprises in there?”

 We've got so much cheese, we could open our own deli.
 There are thirteen books in the Colby Meadows Comedy Mystery Series -- coming soon to a bookstore near you.